 A used car is a great way to get around without breaking the bank—unless it has undetected flood damage.
 In that case, you could inherit problems like short-circuited electronics, overheated engines and warped brakes, all of which could put your safety at risk.

-CARFAX reports that 271,404 once-flooded cars are now back on American roads—and that’s only counting the ones on file with insurers and state regulators.
-Most dealers will disclose previous flood damage, but there are operators who omit mentioning such history, sending cars out for sale across the country.
+Most used car dealers will disclose previous flood damage, but there are operators who omit mentioning such history, sending cars out for sale across the country.
 “The best thing to do,” says Pat Goss, host of “Goss’ Garage” on PBS’ MotorWeek, “is to avoid a flooded car at all costs.”

 How can you check what you can’t see?
 Here are five ways to tell if a car might have been flooded: